sanjay7178/cc-doc/content/en/docs/tutorials/deployment.md

 ---
 title: How to deploy and update cc-backend
+description: Recommended deployment and update workflow for production use
 categories: [cc-backend]
 tags: [Admin]
 ---
-## Recommended workflow for deployment
+## Workflow for deployment

 {{< alert color="success" title="Info" >}}
 ### Why we do not provide a docker container